frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 Make a program to close the machine door.
 Same as above, but close.

-_`Make a program to place boxes in a grid`
+_`Make a program to place workpieces in a grid`
 ========================================================
-Make a program to place boxes in a grid.
+Make a program to place the workpieces in a grid.
 There are several ways to this.
 Consider the following suggestion as a starting point:

 #.
 Make a waypoint at a corner of your grid.